alitelabs/tyx/README.md

 ### 2.5.
 Authorization

 TyX supports role-based authorization allowing to control access on service method level.
 There is no build-in authentication support, for the purpose of this example a hard-coded login service is used.
 The authorization is using JSON Web Token that are issued and validated by a build-in `Security` service.
-The container instantiate the default security service if non is registered and use it to validate all calls to non-public service methods.
+The container instantiate the default security service if non is registered and use it to validate all requests to non-public service methods.

 Apart from the `@Public()` permission decorator `@Query<R>()` and `@Command<R>()` are provided to decorate service methods reflecting if the execution results in data retrieval or manipulation (changes).